 Respect the dress code of St. Peter's Basilica

 Women should also cover their cleavage, so the most practical way to visit the Vatican (especially if you are traveling in summer) is to wear a foulard or scarf over your shoulders.
-These rules also apply to visits to the Vatican Museums and the Sistine Chapel.
+These rules also apply to the visit of the Vatican Museums and the Sistine Chapel.

 Leave backpacks and bulky objects at the hotel

-The space in the crypts is quite limited and very delicate, so for its perfect conservation, you will not be able to access the underground with large backpacks or bulky luggage.
+The space in the crypts is quite limited and very delicate, so for their perfect preservation, you will not be able to access the underground with large backpacks or bulky luggage.
 Therefore, it is recommended that you leave at the hotel the bags or backpacks that you will not need during the day so that they are not a nuisance.

 If you still have to carry a bag or backpack that you think may create a problem when accessing the Necropolis, there are lockers or deposits for a fee where you can leave your belongings under surveillance.
 This service is located before accessing the temple, in the facade of the Basilica on the right side.
-However, keep in mind that there may be long lines, so calculate the time needed to avoid being late for your guided tour.
+However, be aware that there may be long lines, so be sure to calculate the time needed to avoid being late for your guided tour.

-This visit is not permitted for children under 15 years of age
+This visit is not allowed for children under 15 years old

-If you are traveling to Rome as a family, you will not be able to make this visit with the youngest members of the family.
-Not only is it not recommended, but children under the age of 15 have restricted entry.
+If you are traveling to Rome as a family, you will not be able to take this tour with the youngest members of the family.
+Not only is it not recommended, but children under 15 years of age are not allowed to enter.
 Keep this in mind when organizing your visit to the Crypts.

-However, if you are traveling with children do not worry because the rest of the Basilica, the grandeur of St. Peter's Square and even the visit to the Vatican Museums and the Sistine Chapel will leave them open-mouthed.
+However, if you are traveling with children, don't worry because the rest of the Basilica, the grandeur of St. Peter's Square and even the visit to the Vatican Museums and the Sistine Chapel will leave them open-mouthed.

-Complete your visit to the crypts and the Necropolis of St. Peter with a full tour of the Vatican
+Complete your visit to the crypts and the Necropolis of St. Peter with a visit to the Vatican

 Skip the line to St. Peter's Basilica

-As mentioned above, access to St. Peter's Basilica is free, but if I can give you a recommendation, it is that you get a guided tour of the Basilica that allows you to skip the (very long) queues at the entrance of the temple.
+As mentioned above, access to St. Peter's Basilica is free, but if I can give you a recommendation, it is that you get a guided tour of the Vatican Museums and St. Peter's Basilica that allows you to skip the (very long) queues at the entrance of the temple.

 If you are thinking of visiting it quietly inside and complete the visit with the ascent to the Dome or the guided tour of the Necropolis, after the long queues at the entrance you will be very tired and this will detract from the charm of your visit.
 I tell you here everything you need to know to access St. Peter's Basilica.